Dean: Lisa Huffman, Professor

 Location: SH 202

-The programs of the College of Professional Education design ways to place knowledge in service to society.
-Four components comprise the College: the Department of Family Sciences, the Department of Reading, the Department of Teacher Education, and the School of Library and Information Studies,.
+The programs of the College of Professional Education advance knowledge through teaching, research, and service in order to foster thriving families, schools, and communities.
+Four components comprise the College: the Department of Human Development, Family Studies, and Counseling, the Department of Literacy & Learning, the Department of Teacher Education, and the School of Library and Information Studies.

-Undergraduate studies in teacher education are offered in an Interdisciplinary Studies major, with academic specializations in bilingual or English as a second language (ESL), special education and English, language arts and reading.
-Other undergraduate degrees are available in child development, family studies, and family and consumer sciences.
+Undergraduate degrees for students who wish to be certified to teach in elementary or middle schools are offered through an Education major, with academic specialization in bilingual education, English as a second language (ESL), special education, deaf and hard of hearing, and English, language arts and reading (ELAR).
+Undergraduate degrees in secondary education may be obtained through the College of Arts and Sciences and the College of Health Sciences.
+Other undergraduate degrees are available in child development, child life, family studies, and family and consumer sciences.

-The College of Professional Education offers graduate degrees in library science, child development, family studies, family therapy, counseling and development, reading, special education, educational administration, teaching, learning and curriculum, and early childhood education.
+The College of Professional Education offers graduate degrees in library science; child development; child development and early education; child life; family studies; marriage and family therapy; counseling and development; literacy education; literacy, language, and culture; multilingual and multicultural studies; reading; special education; educational leadership; education, leadership, and organization; teaching, leadership, and collaboration; and early childhood education.

-The College of Professional Education also offers programs preparatory to teacher certification and certification for school librarians, principals, superintendents, counselors, reading specialists, master reading teachers, and diagnosticians as authorized by the State Board for Educator Certification.
+The College of Professional Education also offers programs preparatory to initial teacher certification and professional certification programs for school librarians, principals, superintendents, counselors, reading specialists, and diagnosticians.